 “Therefore, brethren, be even more diligent to make your call and election sure, for if you do these things you will never stumble.”

 “Sure” means firm, permanent.
 We need to make our summons and selection sure for ourselves.
 “Sure” was a legal term in the first century for a guarantee.
 It was a legal guarantee obtained by a lawyer from the seller.
-This is a guarantee lest the third part claim the thing.
+This is a guarantee lest the third part claims the thing.
 Stability comes from our summons and selection.
-Our summons and selection is already present.
+Our summons and selection are already present.